-With the growing variety of activities—hiking, trail running, spring skiing, active travel, windy urban outings—it’s tempting to accumulate technical gear.
-Yet, a truly versatile outdoor wardrobe can be built with just five carefully selected pieces.
-AYAQ’s approach is based on technical precision: each garment covers multiple scenarios thanks to an exceptional membrane (52,000 Schmerbers), RWS merino thermoregulation, and designs engineered for immediate adaptability.
+With the growing variety of activities—hiking, trail running, spring skiing, active travel, windy urban outings—it’s tempting to accumulate technical clothing.
+Yet a truly versatile outdoor wardrobe can be built with just five carefully selected pieces.
+AYAQ’s approach is based on technical precision: each garment covers multiple situations, thanks to an exceptional membrane (52,000 Schmerbers), RWS merino thermoregulation, and designs engineered for immediate adaptability.

 1. Piece #1 — A technical or merino base layer to manage moisture